Saint Joan Antida v. Milwaukee Public Schools

 State law requires local school districts to provide transportation to all qualifying children in their district – even if they attend private schools.
 This makes sense given that parents of private school children pay property taxes to their local school district and the vital public interest in ensuring all children in Milwaukee are transported to and from school in a safe manner.

 On behalf of St. Joan Antida High School, WILL sued MPS and asked a federal court to rule that MPS is unlawfully discriminating against students who attend private schools.
-Unfortunately the court granted summary judgment to the defendant.
+The district court dismissed both claims.

 Support Our Mission & Champion Liberty